 What the Periscope Sees

-FXO — First Trust Financial AlphaDEX Fund, +20.04%
+FXL — First Trust Technology AlphaDEX Fund, +18.68%

 Full disclosure: The author does not personally hold any of the ETFs mentioned in this week’s “What the Periscope Sees.”

 Disclaimer: This newsletter is published solely for informational purposes and is not to be construed as advice or a recommendation to specific individuals.
-Individuals should take into account their personal financial circumstances in acting on any rankings or stock selections provided by either Daniel Sckolnik or Sabrient.
-Neither Daniel Sckolnik nor Sabrient makes any representations that the techniques used in its rankings or selections will result in or guarantee profits in trading.
+Individuals should take into account their personal financial circumstances in acting on any rankings or stock selections provided by Daniel Sckolnik or Sabrient.
+Neither Daniel Sckolnik nor Sabrient makes anyrepresentations that the techniques used in its rankings or selections will result in or guarantee profits in trading.
 Trading involves risk, including possible loss of principal and other losses, and past performance is no indication of future results.